dcousin3/CohensdpLibrary/README.md

 Status](https://www.r-pkg.org/badges/version/CohensdpLibrary)](https://cran.r-project.org/package=CohensdpLibrary)
 <!-- badges: end -->

-This library computes the Cohen’s *d*<sub>*p*</sub> and its confidence intervals in any experimental design.
+This library computes the Cohen’s $d_p$ and its confidence intervals in any experimental design.
 In the past, researchers developed distinct versions of standardized mean difference for between and within-subject design.
 The consequence is that these various estimators could not be compared between each others and more importantly, across experimental design.
 Lakens (2013) noted the existence of two different measures in within-subject design, and Westfall (2016) noted the existence of at least 5 difference sorts of standardized mean difference.
 He concluded by making this very important point: all these estimators ARE NOT Cohen’s d measures.

 The measure that J. Cohen (Cohen, 1969) created is obtained from the mean difference standardized using the pooled standard deviation.
-Hence, measures such as *d*<sub>*a*<sub>*v*</sub></sub>, *d*<sub>*z*</sub>, *d*<sub>*a*</sub>, etc. are not Cohen’s d and **more importantly**, they cannot be compared!
+Hence, measures such as $d_a_v$, $d_z$, $d_a$, etc. are not Cohen’s d and **more importantly**, they cannot be compared!
 They all return different values because they measure different things.
 They are not just different, they can be markedly different.
-As an example, a *d*<sub>*z*</sub>, given the means and standard deviations, can be *smaller* **or** *larger* than the Cohen’s *d* depending on the amount of correlation across the pairs of data.
+As an example, a $d_z$, given the means and standard deviations, can be *smaller* **or** *larger* than the Cohen’s $d$ depending on the amount of correlation across the pairs of data.

 This whole mess implies lack of comparability and confusion as to what statistics was actually reported.
-For that reason, I chose to call the true Cohen’s *d* with a distinct subscript *p*, as in *d*<sub>*p*</sub>
+For that reason, I chose to call the true Cohen’s $d$ with a distinct subscript $p$, as in $d_p$ so that (i) we clearly see the difference (the reader is not left guessing what $d$ represents); (ii) is is clear that the pooled standard deviation and only this statistic was used to standardized the mean difference.
-so that (i) we clearly see the difference (the reader is not left guessing what *d* represents); (ii) is is clear that the pooled standard deviation and only this statistic was used to standardized the mean difference.
 Further, by advocating a unique statistic for standardized mean difference, it allows for comparisons across studies, whether they used within-subject or between-subject design.

 ## Why this package?